 - 1/2 cup apple juice

-- Seasonings: Cardamom, cloves, ginger – add whatever you like!
+- Spices: Cardamom, cloves, ginger, cinnamon – add whatever you like!

 - First, wash and dice your pears into small chunks.
 Reserve your peels and cores for vinegar-making!

-- Add the pears, apple juice, and citrus juice to a cooking pot.
+- Add the pears, apple juice, and lemon juice to a cooking pot.
 Let it come up to a boil on low to medium heat.